Mangu/AzureIoTHandsOnLabs/Module2/readme.md

 In this series of labs, you will:

 1. Create and navigate the Azure IoT Remote Monitoring Pre-Configured Solution (RM-PCS)
-2. Create a device to read a temperature and humidity sensor (and optionally, a light sensor) and send that data to the RM-PCS for display
+2. Create a device to read a temperature and humidity sensor and send that data to the RM-PCS for display
 3. Create a Stream Analytics job that looks for ‘high temperature’ alerts and outputs that alert to a queue for further processing
 4. Create an Azure Function that takes that alert, and sends a command to the device to turn on or off an LED depending on the alert condition.